shialis/OccludedDatabase/README.md

 # Custom Occluded Object Dataset Generator

 This project aims to create a custom dataset for occluded object detection by mixing multiple objects from images and combining them into a single image or background.
 The process involves selecting objects from various images, removing their backgrounds, and then merging them onto a white canvas or background.
+Github repository can be found [here](https://github.com/shialis/OccludedDatabase.git)

 ## Dataset Creation Process